ZaccWu/botImpact/README.md

-# Bot Detection and Impact Estimation
+# Bot Impact Estimation

-* exec.py: full model
-* exec_b.py: impact estimation only
-* exec_b1.py: advanced version of impact estimation
-* exec_d.py: bot detection only
-* baseline_xx.py: implementation of baseline models
+Estimate the causal effect of social bots in the networks.

+Implementation of <What if Social Bots Be My Friends?
+Estimating Causal Effect of Social Bots Using Counterfactual Graph Learning>